cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **Who is it for?**

-Magic Transit On Demand customers who are using Flow Based Monitoring to detect attacks when Magic Transit is disabled.
+[Magic Transit on-demand](/magic-transit/on-demand/) customers who are using Flow-based Monitoring to detect attacks when Magic Transit is disabled.

 **Other options / filters**